Mapsly is a standalone software platform that exchanges data with your Google Sheets account through its API.

 Please note that Mapsly will automatically skip rows with empty cells in column A, so make sure there aren't any.

-Requirement #2: First row should contain column names, and optionally, field types and identifiers
+Requirement #2: The first row should contain column names, and optionally, field types and identifiers

 Mapsly expects that the first row will contain column names (and optionally, their types and identifiers), so please make sure your first row contains column names and not data.
 If your Sheet currently contains data in the first row, insert a new row on top and fill in column non-empty names manually.